cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 ### Readme

+A Readme is a file consisting of diverse and often important information about the given software.
-A Readme is useful both for your own developments and in a partner context with external developers.
+It is useful both for your own developments and in a partner context with external developers.
 In the case of public repositories, however, a higher standard should be applied to a Readme.

 A Readme file is located in the repository root and concisely describes notes on the general purpose of the Dogu.
-This can be in the form of a quickstart guide, for example, describing how to set up a local development environment.
+For users this can be some sorts of quickstart guide of how to use the Dogu, or even a feature list.
-It should also include a reference to the documentation folder and can also refer to specific pages of the documentation.
+For Dogu developers the readme may provide insights of how collaboration is possible or which copyright license was chosen.
+Additional docs can be linked to provide further information for both users and developers.

+Administrators may want to find information about the resource consumption of this dogu.
-Finally, it is recommended to specify required resources for use and a person responsible for the Dogu.
+Finally, the readme should clarify who is responsible for this Dogu.

 ### Changelog